-By default, Elucidat courses will allow learners to attempt a question as many times as they like.
-This can be useful for Knowledge Check style questions which help the user learn and internalize a topic, but for more robust assessments you may want to limit this by ensuring your Project only accepts the first answer the learner submits.
+Allowing learners to attempt a question as many times as they like can be useful for Knowledge Check style questions which help them learn and internalize a topic, but for more robust assessments you may want to limit this by ensuring your course only accepts the first answer the learner submits.

 1. Open your Project.